Tentacled Snake Care Sheet

-When housing tentacled snakes, it helps to think of them more as fish than reptiles.
+When housing tentacled snakes, it helps to think of them more as fish than reptiles when it comes to choosing species specific snake supplies.
 They are completely aquatic, coming to the water’s surface primarily to breathe.
-Aquariums are the best housing choice because they are designed to hold water and offer the best viewing opportunities.
+Aquariums and leak-proof reptile terrariums are the best housing choice because they are designed to hold water and offer the best viewing opportunities.

 The aquarium should be completely covered with glass or plexiglass with a limited number of ventilation holes drilled into it.
 The top should be at least 6 inches above the surface of the water.
-Do not place any objects that would allow the snakes to get to the top.
-As mentioned, tentacled snakes are escape artists, and extreme precautions must be taken to prevent them from getting out because even a few hours on dry land can cause fatal dessication and internal injury.
+When choosing snake habitat products, do not place any objects that would allow the snakes to get to the top.
+As mentioned, tentacled snakes are escape artists, and extreme precautions must be taken to prevent them from getting out because even a few hours on dry land can cause fatal desiccation and internal injury.